 I went to all the trouble of listing every obstacle I could think of above to help you obey Jesus' prayer instruction.
 It's hard to pray for vague strength.
 It's easy to pray for strength after being shown areas of weakness or vulnerability you have.

-My hope is this helps you to pray daily like Jesus said.
+My hope is this helps you to pray daily as Jesus said.
 He was not kidding around when he said that.

 Once you identify them you can ask God to help you give them up or make sure they do not come before God if you do have to give them up.
 Ask God to help you slay your own Isaac(s) in the time we have left.

-In conclusion, between the fear of one of the challenge above overpowering your strength and the excitement of what kind of new life God will bless you with in Judea, I hope you can make it a point to pray daily for the strength to escape until we see each other there.
+In conclusion, between the fear of one of the challenges above overpowering your strength and the excitement of what kind of new life God will bless you within Judea, I hope you can make it a point to pray daily for the strength to escape until we see each other there.

 As always, if this article blessed you, consider joining my support team where we focus on these issues and supporting each other towards this very same goal of repentance and drawing close to God.
 Thank you!

 Join 30,000 subscribers receiving Tim's new articles and updates by email.
 Understanding Bible prophecy better will dispel your end time fear and bless you (Rev 1:3).

 Tim is the author of this site (since 1999) and the book Know the Future that explains Revelation literally at last--including the key event of Wormwood (Rev 6-8).
 To read more from Tim and not miss a single new article, sign up for his free newsletter above.

 From Isaiah 17, it seems that Israel, although wins the war, will suffer a great loss.